 Empty Tomb Rolls

-We make these Empty Tomb Rolls every year for Easter with the kids.
+Empty Tomb Rolls or Marshmallow Delights – easy cinnamon sugar rolls with a melting marshmallow inside.
+These are a great symbolic dessert recipe for Easter.
+We make these every year for Easter with the kids.
 Even when it’s not Easter, these are a tasty and quick dessert.

 EMPTY TOMB ROLLS

 My friend Wendy is an amazing cook and brought in these babies as dessert with her meal.
 The marshmallow melts inside the roll creating a juicy sauce.
 It’s like an inside out cinnamon roll.